Battery Charger Energy Efficiency Update

 The DOE has stated there will be no Federal marking requirements for compliant battery chargers.
 However, there will be detailed reporting.
 All manufacturers and importers will be required to report the applicable certification data for its products on the DOE’s Compliance Certification Management System (“CCMS”) on or before June 13, 2018.

 Shortly after the DOE published its Final Rule, the Natural Resources Canada Office of Energy Efficiency indicated it intends to add battery chargers as an energy-using product to Canada’s Energy Efficiency Regulations to align with the DOE standards.
 Essentially the Canadian office is proposing to adopt the DOE standards, including the implementation date, in whole.
+To date, Natural Resources Canada has not issued any proposals, but we understand something may be issued in August 2017 and will update our customers at that time.

 Schumacher currently produces a line of products that meet the state standards, and we are updating our industrial line to also manufacture products that meet the California Industrial Standards, which become effective in January 2017.
 Any products currently manufactured that do not meet state requirements will be labeled as such and will not be sold to customers selling product into regulated states.